eduardochico/decodex/README.md

 npm run dev
 ```

-Open <http://localhost:5173> in your browser to view the application.
+Open <http://localhost:5173> to view the application.

+### Building

-To create a production build:
+For a production build and preview:

 ```bash
 npm run build
 npm run preview
 ```

-## Running the backend
+## Backend

-The backend is a small NestJS service.
-Start it in watch mode during development:
+The backend is a minimal NestJS service that exposes CRUD endpoints using MySQL through TypeORM.

+### Development

 ```bash
 cd backend